-We are aware that quality of life measures including a weekly pain scale, EQ-5D-Youth scale, adult sickle cell quality-of-life measurement system, pediatric quality-of-life inventory, and pediatric quality-of-life SCD module are being measured in the CLIMB-121 trial but the data are not publicly available at this time.
+We are aware that quality of life measures including a weekly pain scale, the EuroQol quality-of-life scale, EQ-5D-Youth scale, functional assessment of cancer therapy-bone marrow transplant, adult sickle cell quality-of-life measurement system, pediatric quality-of-life inventory, and pediatric quality-of-life SCD module are being measured in the CLIMB-121 trial but the data are not publicly available at this time.

-We also set out to look for additional patient-important outcomes outlined in our scope, but we did not identify data on chronic pain, fatigue, cognitive effects, mental health effects (e.g., depression, anxiety), cardiovascular events, hearing or vision loss, organ damage, infertility and pregnancy complications, sexual dysfunction, or ability to work or attend school.
+We also set out to look additional for patient-important outcomes outlined in our scope, but we did not identify data on chronic pain, fatigue, cognitive effects, mental health effects (e.g., depression, anxiety), cardiovascular events, hearing or vision loss, organ damage, infertility and pregnancy complications, sexual dysfunction, or ability to work or attend school.